 Complaining to the Court about a Bailiff.

-If you have a very serious complaint about a bailiff (enforcement agent), then you may complain to the County Court that granted the bailiff his certificate.
-This would be by way of EAC2 form.
-Such a step should always be a last resort and almost certainly, should not be undertaken until you have first attempted to resolve your complaint with the bailiff company itself.
+If you have a very serious complaint about a bailiff (enforcement agent), then there is a procedure whereby you may complain to the County Court that granted the bailiff his certificate.
+Such a complaint is referred to as an EAC2 compliant (previously called a Form 4 complaint).
+For the avoidance of doubt, an EAC2 complaint should be a last resort and almost certainly, should not be undertaken until you have first attempted to resolve your complaint with the bailiff company itself.
+If you are considering complaining to the court about a bailiff, then please read this page carefully before doing so.

 Before considering an EAC2 complaint, you need to be aware that the court will be required to consider whether your complaint addresses the ‘fitness’ of the bailiff (enforcement agent) to continue to hold a certificate.
 The relevant legislation regarding an EAC2 Complaint is Regulation 9 of the Certification of Enforcement Agents Regulations 2014 which can be read here.